willymcallister/willymcallister.github.io/_articles/current-soccer.md

 ## Attract and repel

-In our analogy the players are acting the part of the charges.
 There's one thing we can add to our analogy to make it more like electric current.

-You now the main property of electric charges: like charges repel, and unlike charges attract.
+You know the main property of electric charges: like charges repel, and unlike charges attract.
 Our soccer players don't do that.
 In fact they probably do the opposite.
-Players on the blue team are friends with other blue players, and don't hang out with red players from the other team, and the other way around for the red team.
+Players are friends with other players on their own team, and don't hang out with players from the other team.
+Charges do the opposite.

 Let's make up a rule to make soccer players more like charges,

 * Players *don't like* players on their own team.
 They stay apart (repel).
-* Players *do like* players on the other team.
-They hang out and chat (attract).
+* Players *like* players on the other team.
+They hang out together (attract).

+Let's do some thought experiments.

-First, imagine there is just one team on the field.
-What would it look like when the referee tells them to change ends of the field?
-They all start trotting down the field, and at the same time they move away from each other.
-You end up with a lot of players walking down both sidelines, and only a few going down the middle of the field.
-(This happens in electric current.
-Electrons mostly travel along the outer diameter of a wire.
-It is called the *skin effect*.)
+First, imagine there is one team on the field.
+What happens when the referee toots his whistle to change ends of the field?
+They all start trotting down the field and at the same time move away from each other.
+Some players end up near both sidelines.
+Other players space out all across the field.

-Second, put both teams on the field.
+Second, put both teams on the field, but no referee.
 If there is no referee to boss them around what would happen?
 Both teams would spread out across the field.
-Players would move away from their own teammates and go hang out with someone on the other team.
+Players move away from their teammates and go hang out with someone on the other team.
 You would see pairs of players spread out all over the field.
+If they were charges, they would be paired.
+Every $+$ finds a $-$ and becomes neutral.

-When the referee has had enough of this he blows his whistle and shouts, "I mean it!
+Now the referee shows up.
+He blows his whistle and shouts, "I mean it!
 Go to your respective ends!"
 The referee is the voltage in this analogy.
-He's the pressure that makes charges move.
-The players end their chit-chat and move off in the right direction.
-Along the way a red player might come near a blue player and they have a little interaction, but the referee expects players to keep moving, so they separate and keep going.
+He's the pressure that makes players/charges move.
+The players end their chit-chat and move off in the direction they are told.
+Along the way a red player might come near a blue player and they have a little interaction, but the referee expects players to keep moving.

 ![Manchester (red) vs. Chelsea (Blue)]({{ site.baseurl }}{% link i/manchester-chelsea.jpg %}){: .centered }